dotnet/docs-aspire/docs/database/mysql-component.md

 ## Example usage

-In the _Program.cs_ file of your component-consuming project, call the `AddMySqlDataSource` extension to register a `MySqlDataSource` for use via the dependency injection container.
+In the _:::no-loc text="Program.cs":::_ file of your component-consuming project, call the `AddMySqlDataSource` extension to register a `MySqlDataSource` for use via the dependency injection container.

 ```csharp
 builder.AddMySqlDataSource("mysqldb");